New Study from SugarCRM Underscores the Urgency for Sales and Marketing Leaders to Act Decisively to Combat Customer Churn

-Last year, SugarCRM’s global survey research reported that customer churn was costing mid-market companies an average of $5.5M per year.
-This year, 58 percent of respondents reported their rate of customer churn has increased over the last 12 months.
+Last year, SugarCRM’s global survey research reported that customer churn was costing mid-market companies an average of £4M per year.
+This year, 58 percent of global respondents reported their rate of customer churn has increased over the last 12 months.
 This “Great Customer Resignation” – yet another challenge for brands fighting an onslaught of forces including supply chain disruption and employment challenges – threatens the future of companies across all industries worldwide.

 Survey respondents also voiced frustration in filling the top of the sales and marketing pipeline, making the issue of customer flight even more pronounced.
-Fifty-four percent of sales leads generated by marketing are deemed either poorly qualified or under qualified, and 27 percent of sales leads go to the wayside, receiving zero follow up.
+Fifty-three percent of sales leads generated by marketing are deemed either poorly qualified or under qualified, and 27 percent of sales leads go to the wayside, receiving zero follow up.

 “Companies face a daunting scenario – struggling to fill the top of the funnel with qualified leads while losing customers at the bottom of the funnel,” said Craig Charlton, SugarCRM CEO.
 “A key contributor to losses on each side of this equation is a lack of data.
 Data fuels the actionable insights that sales, marketing, and service teams need to act decisively at every critical touchpoint – to drive high-definition customer experiences – and to reverse the Great Customer Resignation.”